jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 3. If you are using Eclipse, convert the project to a Maven project using Configure, Convert to Maven Project.
 This will create a default pom.xml in the root of your project folder.
 I am using "com.someco" for the `groupId` and "content-tutorial-common" for the `artifactId`.
 4. Repeat the steps above for a new project called "content-tutorial-cmis".
 5. Edit the pom.xml file that belongs to "content-tutorial-cmis".
-6. This project uses the OpenCMIS library from Apache Chemistry, the Alfresco OpenCMIS Extension Library, and the content-tutorial-common project, so add those as dependencies:
+6. This project uses the OpenCMIS library from Apache Chemistry and the content-tutorial-common project, so add those as dependencies:

     ```
     <dependency>